ngrootscholten/threadline/README.md

 **Code standards that teach themselves.**

 An AI-powered linter based on your natural language documentation.
-Threadline runs focused, parallel code reviews that flag issues based on your team's documented standards—without fixing them.
+Threadline runs focused, parallel code checks that flag issues based on your team's documented standards—without fixing them.

 ## What It Does

 Threadline helps teams maintain consistent code quality by:

-- **Documentation that lives with your code** - Standards live in an `/experts` folder, version-controlled alongside your codebase
+- **Documentation that lives with your code** - Standards live in a `/threadlines` folder, version-controlled alongside your codebase
 - **Focused AI experts** - Each expert checks one specific concern, running in parallel
 - **Fully auditable** - Every check is logged and traceable
 - **Zero configuration** - Works out of the box, just add your experts and run